cwshugg/shuggtools/README.md

 Contained in this repository is the following:

 * `setup.sh` - the setup script (see below)
+* `globals.sh` - global variables and functions used by this repo's shell scripts
 * `prompt.sh` - my custom prompt routine
 * `aliases.sh` - any aliases and other miscellaneous settings
 * `funcs/` - a directory containing various shell scripts I've written